dvonpless/Tidy-Data-project/CodeBook.md

     *** All remaining data elements are mean values (means of means and means of standard deviations).
 Data was normalized and bounded within [-1, 1].

+	*** Linear acceleration data are measured in standard gravity units g.

+	*** Angular velocity data are measured in radians/second.

 3. timebodylinearaccelerationmeanx